 To ensure a seamless transfer of your eSIM from one device to another, proper preparation is crucial.
 Here are the steps you should take before initiating the transfer:

-1. Check Compatibility: Ensure that your new device supports eSIM functionality.
+Check Compatibility: Ensure that your new device supports eSIM functionality.
 Not all devices are equipped with the necessary hardware.
+Visit our Help Center for a list of compatible devices.

 Step 1: Deactivate eSIM on Current Device